Telexine/python-batch-responsive-image-generator/README.md

 ## Story and explaination

-I've a created a Vue very-lazy and simple-to-use src set component. the property are similar to  and I don't need to worry about other property and that component included fixed Breakpoint size [200,763,1132,1400] in other website in production (not in this project) It's work perfectly with this image generator.
+I've a created a Vue very-lazy and simple-to-use src set component that similar to img tag with Breakpoint size [200,763,1132,1400] for other project in production (*not in this project) It's work perfectly with this python image generator.

 ## How to use?

-Specify the folder path that have all the image (recursive) and breakpoint width in list and run the script.
+Specify the folder path that have all the image (recursive) and breakpoint width in list below and run this jupyter notebook.

 ## Import Library